slimta/python-slimta/doc/manual/slimta.edges.rst

 * ``factory``: String, required

   This is a string of the form ``package.module:symbol``.
-The package and module are imported with normal import behavior, and then the symbol is fetched from the loaded module.
+The package and module portion are imported with :func:`importlib.import_module`, and then the symbol is fetched from the loaded module with :func:`getattr()`.

   The result of loading the symbol must be a function that takes two arguments, the options object (that contains the ``type``, ``queue``, and ``factory``